Top Ten List of Signs You Got Stuck with the Low Bid Pump Manufacturer

 Click here for information on value-based procurement on WWEMA’s website page.
 WWEMA is the Water and Wastewater Manufacturer’s Association, a non-profit trade association representing water and wastewater technology and service providers.
 WWEMA advocates for the use of value-based procurement practices that consider factors beyond the lowest initial price and reward companies that offer the greatest value in technology and service to their customers.
 Read WWEMA’s value-based position paper here.

-By Michael J. Gillespie, Envirep
+By Michael Gillespie, President at Envirep/TLC

 Low Bid Pump

-Low Bid Suction Lift Pump
+Suction Lift Pump – Low Bid

 Low Bid Pump Manufacturer